Search your site

 The undoubted highlight was a scintillating Gold Cup, with Big Orange and Order Of St George battling all the way to the line and proving that staying races can be every bit as exciting as the cavalry charges.

-The duo may well go at it again in the Goodwood Cup later this summer and for those looking to bet on the Group One contest, the horse racing tips at Bethut will give you all the information needed on the best sites and prices available.
+The duo may well go at it again in the Goodwood Cup later this summer and for those looking to bet on the Group One contest, FreeRacingTips will give you tips and all the information needed on the best sites and prices available.